Staff & Employment

 Natalie Hiller-Claridge, Senior Assistant Director, Programs and Development

-Natalie is a 16-year employee of Campus Recreation management, who works in the program areas of intramural sports, special events and Youth Camps.
+Natalie is a 17-year employee of Campus Recreation management, who works in the program areas of intramural sports, special events and Youth Camps.
 She has five years of experience as a Grizzly Soccer Camp counselor and two years as assistant director of Grizzly Soccer Camp.
 As a professional, she is passionate about promoting healthy lifestyles through offering quality recreational opportunities for our community.
-At home Natalie is all about her family, and she takes every opportunity she can to get her seven-year-old daughter and five-year-old son out recreating.
+At home Natalie is all about her family, and she takes every opportunity she can to get her nine-year-old daughter and seven-year-old son out recreating.

 "Creating the Campus Rec Youth Camps has been a highlight of my professional career.
 Watching doors open to the youth of the Missoula community as well as providing valuable professional experience to the counselors has been a true joy and become a passion of mine.
 I have seen both the campers and counselors gain valuable transferable skills to take out in the world.
 For the counselors their experiences at camp have proven to supplement the quality education they are receiving at the University of Montana and other Universities."